EU–Mercosur Partnership Agreement

-Although agreement has been reached in principle, the final texts have not been finalised, signed, or ratified and therefore have not entered into force.
-If ratified, it would represent the largest trade deal struck by both the EU (449 million inhabitants) and Mercosur (260 million inhabitants), in terms of numbers of citizens involved.
-The draft trade deal is part of a wider Association Agreement between the two blocs.
-Besides trade, the association agreement would also deal with cooperation and political dialogue.
+Once ratified, it will represent the largest trade deal struck by both the EU (449 million inhabitants) and Mercosur (260 million inhabitants), in terms of numbers of citizens involved.
+The trade deal is part of a wider EU Association Agreement between the two blocs.
+Besides trade, the association agreement also deals with cooperation and political dialogue.
 Negotiations on these two parts were concluded on 18 June 2020.
-On 6 December 2024, an agreement on the free trade deal was announced.
-It is not yet approved and requires endorsement from at least 15 of the 27 EU member countries.